Equilibria in Kuramoto oscillator networks: An algebraic approach

 where $\theta_{i}$ is the phase of the $i^{\mathrm{th}}$ oscillator, $\omega_{i}$ is its natural frequency, $\epsilon$ is the coupling strength, $N$ is the number of oscillators in the network and $\bm{A}=(a_{ij})$ defines the adjacency matrix.
 We initially consider $a_{ij}= 0$ if $i$ and $j$ are unconnected and $1$ if connected, and later consider weighted adjacency matrices with real-valued entries.
 In this paper, we deal with the \textit{homogeneous} Kuramoto model, where $\omega_{i}= \omega$ for all $i \in [1,N]$.
 In this case, considering a suitable rotating frame of reference, without loss of generality we can assume $\omega = 0$.

-Following \cite{muller2021algebraic}, starting with the original (homogeneous) Kuramoto model, we can extend this to a complex-valued model, obtaining a new dynamical system, the \textit{analytical Kuramoto model}, governed by the following equation (throughout the paper, we denote $\i=\sqrt{-1}$):
+Following \cite{muller2021algebraic, budzinski2022geometry}, starting with the original (homogeneous) Kuramoto model, we can extend this to a complex-valued model, obtaining a new dynamical system, governed by the following equation (throughout the paper, we denote $\i=\sqrt{-1}$):

 Note this expression now implies $\theta_i \in \mathbb{C}$.
 As shown in \cite{muller2021algebraic}, the above equation is equivalent to

 where $\bm{A}$ is the adjacency matrix.
 By letting $\bm{x} = e^{\i\bm{\theta}}$, we have